Key Takeaways

 Legal and Contract Requirements

-Many clients, landlords and contractors require proof of coverage before working with businesses.
-A certificate of insurance (proof of coverage document) becomes essential for securing contracts, renting commercial space or meeting vendor requirements.
+Many clients, landlords and contractors require proof of coverage before doing business.
+A certificate of insurance is required to secure contracts, rent commercial space or meet vendor requirements.

 Find coverage that fits your situation rather than choosing the cheapest option.
 Get quotes from several agents to compare options and review your coverage annually as your business changes.